Up for grabs: new DokuWiki logo

 Your email address will not be published.
 Required fields are marked *

-If you really want to see your own comment here don’t type it in the box; just think it very hard and I’ll receive it an put it on.
+If you really want to see your own comment here don’t type it in the box; this site uses technology already built into display panels so you don’t have to fill in comments.
+Just think it very hard and I’ll receive it an put it on myself.
 If it doesn’t appear it’s because you haven’t thought hard enough, keep trying to think.